Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 For the entire specification, you can go [here](https://ibaguette.com/cheatsheets/alevel/geography/all).
 For only the **physical geography (paper 1)**, you can go [here](https://ibaguette.com/cheatsheets/alevel/geography/physical).

-# [TBD] Global Migration
+# [TBD] Global2.2.2 Global Systems – Migration

 Page 30 in [the OCR A Level Geography H481 Specification](https://www.ocr.org.uk/images/223012-specification-accredited-a-level-gce-geography-h481.pdf) or search for: 'Global Systems: Option B – Global Migration'

 A migrant, according tot he

+## Contemporary patterns of migration

+A migrant, according to the UN definition, is someone living outside their country of origin for a period of at least a year.

-Interdependence - interrelationships between ACs, EDCs ans LIDCs through trade, foreign aid and migration
+**Interdependence -** is the interrelationships between ACs, EDCs ansd LIDCs through trade, foreign aid and migration

-Globalisation - the growing integration and interdependence between peoples’ lives economically, politically and environmentally.
+**Globalisation -** is the growing integration and interdependence between peoples’' lives economically, politically and environmentally.

+**Economic migrants** are those who migrate just for monetary gain, and no other reasons.

+Monetary remittances include money sent from economic migrants back to their home country and their family.
+This is significant for a variety of reasons; firstly, the stability of incomes in LIDCs, which are typically where large numbers of economic migrants emigrate from are improved.
+In addition, money increasingly is worth more for LIDCs - seen in Haiti where 37% of its GDP is from migrants sending home money.

+Migration is significant, and worldwide!
+In 2020, there were 291 million people living outside their country of origin.
+Furthermore, of these, 73% were **economic migrants**, showing just how key money is to fuelling global flows of people and ideas.

+> Global migration involves dynamic flows of people between countries, regions and continents.

+## [tbd] Consequences of migration
+When I say "consequences", this includes both positive and negative factors.
+For example, migration creates both stability whilst also may increase inequalities.

+### Positives of migration

+Broadly, the positives of migration can be split into three distinct characteristics.
+This includes stability, growth and investment.

+**Stability**

+### Intra-regional migration
+Intraregional migration is migration that occurs within a region, for example, the European Union.
+Prior to Brexit, there was a large bilateral corridor between the UK and Poland; this is categorised as being intra-regional.

 # [TBD] 2.1 – Changing Spaces; Making Places

-## What’s in a place?
+## What’'s in a place?

 **Key idea:**
-1.a.
+> 1.a.
 Places are multi-faceted, shaped by shifting flows and connections which change over time.

 **Content:**

 Case studies of two contrasting place profiles at a local scale, including:
 - their demographic, socio-economic, cultural, political, built and natural characteristics that shape their place identity.
 - their past and present connections that shape the place identity and embed them in regional, national, international and global scales